 Importantly, we go where our customers are.
 As restrictions will begin to ease over the next few months, we’re moving more out of home, where our customer are increasingly, to help the nation back get back to normal."

-Discover more insights on trust and access the full presentation here.
+Discover here further insights on building brand trust and access the full presentation.